St Michael’s Line – Earth Energies or Coincidence?

 4. Sacra di San Michele, Italy.

-About 1,000 kilometers awa, in the Piedmontese valley of Susa, stands the fourth sanctuary.
-The sacred De San Michele, pronounced Mikkeli in italian.
-Its construction began around the Year 1000 and over the centuries new structures have been added.
-This is the case of the in-built by the Benedictine monks since the holy place was on the route of the pilgrims of the Via Francigena, ancient road that went from France to Rome.
+About 1,000 kilometers away, in the Piedmontese valley of Susa, stands the fourth sanctuary: Sacra di San Michele, pronounced Mikkeli in Italian.
+Its construction began around the year 1000, and over the centuries, new structures have been added.
+This is the case with the additions built by Benedictine monks, as the holy place was on the route of pilgrims traveling the Via Francigena, an ancient road that led from France to Rome.

 st michael's line